AyushiSrivastava11/django_backend/README.md

-# django_crud
-CRUD Operations using Django
+# CRUD Operations using Django